egis/support-portal/integration/ldap-ad-text.md

 # LDAP Configuration

+### Active Directory

+* AD will return less results and attributes when using port 3268 vs 389
+* The default query will only return accounts with an email address configured

 ### OpenLDAP

-Configure User format = uid=${user},o=Directory
+Configure User format = `uid=${user},o=Directory`

-Note: Active directory will return less results and attributes when using port 3268 vs 389

 ### Multiple LDAP Servers